robotics-upo/upo_robot_navigation/README.md

 * **upo_launchers**.
 Contains the maps, configuration files and launch files necessary to launch a simulation of the navigation system in two environments; a simple room of the UPO lab and a elderly center with different rooms.

 * **upo_navigation_macro_actions**.
-A set of navigation macro-actions have been also implemented.
+A set of navigation macro-actions have been implemented by using the *actionlib* of ROS.
 This way, the navigation system is employed to perform different actions as reaching a simple goal, approaching a moving person, or walk side-by-side.
 A launch file to test the macro-actions is inside the launch directory.

 * **upo_social_layer**.
 This package contains a layer that can be used in the costmap_2d of ROS as a plugin.
 The layer is built by using the social functions of the navigation features package related to people.
 This way, a social cost related to the distance and orientation to people can be included in a costmap for robot navigation.

+## Dependences

+* The instalation of the ROS packages **navigation** and **AMCL** are required.

 The package is a **work in progress** used in research prototyping.
 Pull requests and/or issues are highly encouraged.